sokcheng/Kitsuchan-NG/COMMANDS.md

 Information subcommands, e.g. channel information.

 ## jisho
-Translates Japanese to English, and English to Japanese Works with Romaji, Hiragana, Kanji, and Katakana
+Translates Japanese to English, and English to Japanese.
+Works with Romaji, Hiragana, Kanji, and Katakana.

 ## kick
 Kick all users mentioned by this command.